Navid200/xDrip/docs/Nightscout/FullDisk.md

 sudo growpart /dev/sdb 1
 ```

 - 13- Type and enter the following in the terminal.
+In response to the prompt for fix, press y to approve.
 ```
 sudo e2fsck -f /dev/sdb1
 ```
 ![](./images/e2fsk_Fix.png)